 Selby doesn’t claim that each of his eleven films features a private detective.
 But any films that lack a PI don’t belong in a list of private eye film noirs.
 And only four of them do belong.

 Keaney and Spicer’s reference guides each contain more titles of U.S. film noirs than other books.
 Keaney has 745, and Spicer has 804.
 However, their combined total of private eye film noirs is a paltry eighteen.
-Adding four more from Selby brings the grand total to a paltry twenty-two.
+Adding four more from Selby brings the grand total to merely twenty-two.

-I would add two more, Sherlock Holmes and the Voice of Terror (1942) and Quiet Please, Murder (1942), neither of which is cited in any film noir reference book.
+However, I must add two more, Sherlock Holmes and the Voice of Terror (1942) and Quiet Please, Murder (1942), neither of which is cited in any film noir reference book.
 (For a description and analysis, see the pages, respectively, Sherlock Holmes-The Voice of Terror and Quiet Please, Murder.)

 Below I explain, first, which of Selby’s additional films should be included in the list of private eye film noirs, and then I explain why the rest don’t belong.

 Accomplice (1946) is a private eye film noir without either a hardboiled dick or a paying client.